nilsflemstrom/spaghetticode/README.md

 spaghetticode . cs cshtml sql

-will count all rows in files .cs, .cshtml and .sql
+Will count all rows in files .cs, .cshtml and .sql in current directory

 ```
 |====================|===============|